 The families and the COVID-19 pandemic

-This article aims at closing the gap in our understanding in regards to the following question: how are families affected by the COVID-19 pandemic?
+This editorial aims at closing the gap in our understanding in regards to the following question: how are families affected by the COVID-19 pandemic?
 First, it addresses how the pandemic has forced families into confinement; then it hypothesizes about how this confinement creates stress and conflict in families, and finally it addresses some lines of research and action regarding the new reality.

 Madani, A., Boutebal, S. E. y Bryant, C. R. (2020).
 The psychological impact of confinement linked to the Coronavirus Epidemic COVID-19 in Algeria.
 International Journal of Environmental Research and Public Health, 17(10), 1-13. https://doi.org/10.3390/ijerph17103604